Polestar: Standalone brand (2017–present)

 In October 2017, Volvo Cars and Geely Holding announced that Polestar would become a standalone brand focusing on electric cars.
 The brand introduced the Polestar 1 on 17 October 2017, a 2+2 coupé inspired by Volvo's Concept Coupé introduced in 2013, which includes influences from the Volvo P1800.
 The Polestar 1 was built between 2019 and 2021, and was built in a new purpose-built Polestar Production Centre in Chengdu, China, from 2019 at a rate of up to 500 per year.
 During its final year of production, a limited-production gold-painted version of Polestar 1 was released.
 Only 25 units were produced.

 In 2019, Polestar announced their second car, the Polestar 2 electric car.
 It was unveiled on 27 February 2019, in an online unveiling which was broadcast from the Polestar headquarters in Gothenburg, Sweden.
 Directly after, it had its public debut at the 2019 Geneva Motor Show.
 It is produced at Volvo Cars's existing plant in Taizhou, China.
 It received a mid-life refresh for its 2024 year-model, switching to a rear-wheel drive layout for its single-motor option, and various performance and cosmetic changes for the base model and performance package, respectively.
-It will also replace the existing front grille with a body-color front-end treatment that houses new safety hardware, including a front-facing camera and a new mid-range radar, matching the Polestar 3, dubbed the "SmartZone".
+Polestar replaced the existing front grille with a body-color front-end treatment that houses new safety hardware, including a front-facing camera and a new mid-range radar, matching the Polestar 3, dubbed the "SmartZone".

 In March 2022, Polestar launched a roadster concept named the Polestar O_{2}, and later in August 2022, Polestar announced a sixth new roadster model dubbed Polestar 6 based on the O_{2} concept car, expected to enter production in 2026.